 You can’t get more convenient than a fresh apple or raw carrot for snacking on the go.
 But when fresh is not an option, dried, canned, and frozen are also quick to prepare and loaded with nutrients.

 You can pack a lot of produce into fresh pressed juice and smoothies.
-Aim for a 2:1 ratio of vegetables to fruit to keep the sugar content down and the flavour balanced.
+Aim for a 2:1 ratio of vegetables to fruit to keep the sugar content down and the flavor balanced.
 Leafy greens, cucumber, mango, squash, pulses, and tubers make great additions.
-Add a scoop of PGX® Vegan Protein to kick your smoothie’s protein content up a notch.
+Add a scoop of Natural Factors Vegan Protein to kick your smoothie’s protein content up a notch.

 4. Make a Healthy Swap